LebToki/MoA/README.md

 The MoA Grog Chatbot leverages a powerful combination of open-source models to generate high-quality responses, ensuring both accuracy and relevance.
 This repository includes essential modifications to enable the MoA Chatbot to work seamlessly with Groq, resulting in incredibly fast local LLM inference.

-In addition to the core functionality, we've integrated a user-friendly web-based interface, replacing the previous command-line interaction.
+In addition to the core functionality, I've integrated a user-friendly web-based interface, replacing the previous command-line interaction.
 This interface provides a more accessible and visually appealing way to engage with the chatbot.
 While the current design serves as a proof of concept, demonstrating the chatbot's capabilities effectively, there is ample room for further styling and enhancements to refine the user experience.

 ![Light Mode](https://github.com/LebToki/MoA/assets/957618/aac6e231-c131-4313-a9ea-4043c2e32218)